 Bead: 5/32” (4MM), Brass or Tungsten, Fluorescent Orange or Gold

-Tying Note: Use fluorescent orange beads for low light conditions and colored water, gold beads in clear water or when targeting spooky fish.
+Tying Note: Use fluorescent orange beads for low light conditions and coloured water, gold beads in clear water or when targeting spooky fish.